danzen/zimjs/README.md

 ## NPM
 Here is ZIM on NPM: https://www.npmjs.com/package/zimjs<br>
-These steps describe setting up ZIM with Vite and NPM.
+These steps describe setting up ZIM with Vite and NPM for vanilla JavaScript or TypeScript.<br>
+There are also templates for VUE, Svelte, React and Angular further down.

 A. SETUP<br>
 - Open a folder in an IDE such as VS Code (The project folder will be made inside this folder)